vinnybellack/Media-strategy-ops/README.md

 ## 📈 Outcome

-This repository documents the implementation of Agile strategy and project operations at Rathish Ambat Productions (2022–2023).
+This repository documents the implementation of Agile strategy and project operations at Productions (2022–2023).
 Through structured sprint planning, backlog management, and KPI tracking, we achieved:

 - 🚀 **25% increase in team output**
 - ⏱️ **15% reduction in project delivery delays**